-- Full name (double-check the spelling)
+- full name (double-check the spelling)

-- Job title
+- job title

-- Current contact details
+- current contact details.

 What you need to tell your referee

-When someone agrees to be your referee they should be ready to answer phone calls or emails about you.
+When someone agrees to be your referee, they should be ready to answer phone calls or emails about you.

-You should also tell your referees about:
+You should tell your referees about:

-- The jobs you're applying for
+- the jobs you're applying for

-- Job interviews you do (so they can be ready to be contacted)
+- any job interviews you have(so they can be ready to be contacted)

-- Any specific qualities or skills you'd like them to emphasise
+- any specific qualities or skills you'd like them to emphasise.

 How many referees you need